maticzav/swift-graphql/README.md

 ---

-## Roadmap and Contributing

-This library is feature complete for our use case.
-We are actively using it in our production applications and plan to expand it as our needs change.
-We'll also publish performance updates and bug fixes that we find.

-I plan to actively maintain it for many upcoming years.
-Swift seems like a fantastic language and I've only started learning it.

-Feel free to create a pull request with future improvements.
-Please, document your contributions well, and clearly outline the benefits of the change.
-It's also very helpful to include the ideas behind changes.

-> PS.: PRs for the above features will be reviewed a lot more quickly!

 ## Development Setup

 This package is best developed using Swift command line tools.
-It's important that you set the correct version of Swift Command Line Tools when using the package.
+It's important that you set the correct version of Swift Command Line Tools when developing so that the tools match the version of `swift-format` used.

-To develop new features for the package I suggest you open `examples/StarWars/StarWars.xcworkspace` workspace.
-There you can find all schemas used to run and test the app as well as the real-world application example.

 ## Thank you